kellrott/galaxy-tooldev-docs/docs/01_GCE.md

 To start up the Planemo Machine under GCE:
 ------------------------------------------

-If you haven't already done it, run the Google Compute SDK login
+> Parts of this documentation will cover it, but the very first thing you will want to do is make sure you have the `gcloud` command installed and are properly logged in.
+Follow the instruction found at https://cloud.google.com/compute/docs/gcloud-compute/

+Before you can can start, make sure you have done the following (again, following the instructions found at https://cloud.google.com/compute/docs/gcloud-compute/)
+1. Authenticated your command line tools
+2. Set the default project
+3. Set the default zone

+To authenticate
 ```
 gcloud auth login
 ```

+You can manage your projects on the [command line](https://cloud.google.com/compute/docs/projects) or via the [web](https://developers.google.com/console/help/new/?&_ga=1.38552803.1582672075.1425679810#managingprojects)
-You can set the current project with the command
+To You can set the current project with the command
 ```
 gcloud config set project YOUR-PROJECT-ID
 ```